 Nutrient Cycling in Nature

 Fungi and bacteria work together to break down organic material.
-In soil, speeding up the decomposition rate means that plants can utilize nutrients from organic material quicker.
+For garden soil and potting mixes, speeding up the decomposition rate means that plants can utilize nutrients from organic material quicker.

 Best way to speed up this process?

 Just maximize the beneficial fungi and bacteria.

 Decomposing organic matter is full of everything that fungi and bacteria need to establish themselves.
-Increasing the levels of organic matter in your soil is an effective way to help cannabis plants absorb more nutrients from the soil.
+Increasing the levels of organic matter in your soil is an effective way to help plants absorb more nutrients from the soil.

 Try this experiment in a local forest:

 - Dig into the leaf pile until the topsoil level is reached.
 You may see white saprophytic fungi on leaves as you get deeper.

 - Pull back the topsoil and take a look at the plant’s roots.
-If you see a white fuzzy fungi growing directly on roots then you’ve found mycorrhizal fungi, a naturally-occuring beneficial fungi that forms on plant roots.
+If you see a white fuzzy fungi growing directly on roots then you’ve found mycorrhizal fungi, a naturally occurring beneficial fungi that forms on plant roots.

-While most of what is covering leaf litter, mulch and compost is actually Saprophytic fungi, the fungi that grows on plant roots is what’s called Mycorrhizal Fungi and it helps plant absorb nutrients.
+While most of what is covering leaf litter, mulch and compost is actually Saprophytic fungi, the fungi that grows on plant roots is what’s called Mycorrhizal Fungi and it helps plants absorb nutrients.

 Mycorrhizal fungi has a symbiotic relationship with plants.
 What mycorrhizal fungi does is live as a host on your cannabis roots.

 Why does it need a host?
 Because the roots contain much-needed carbohydrates for the fungi as well as a home.

 So what do plants get in return?
 This beneficial fungi helps to feed the plant nutrients from the organic matter broken down in the soil.
 This plant-fungi association is in order to create a larger habitat for the fungi to live on—it’s win-win situation for both the plants and fungi (in most circumstances).

 While saprophytic fungi are the main decomposers of the fungal kingdom, mycorrhizal fungi has been shown to be responsible, either directly or by association, for the creation of strong enzymes that break down dead material sources in the soil.